Igor Subbotin

-Igor Subbotin (born 26 June 1990) is an Estonian international footballer who plays as a midfielder for Estonian Meistriliiga club Nõmme Kalju.
+Igor Subbotin (born 26 June 1990) is an Estonian international footballer who plays as a midfielder for Estonian Esiliiga club Nõmme Kalju U21.

 Club career

 Levadia

 Subbotin made his debut for Levadia in 2009.
 He won his first Meistriliiga title with Levadia in the 2009 season and two more in the 2013 and the 2014 seasons.

 International career

 Subbotin made his international debut for Estonia on 31 May 2014 against Finland.